Local, national nonprofit medical centers face continuing inflation after pandemic labor issues

 With around 70% of Providence patients who rely on government assistance, Stokoe is anticipating the raise will equate to roughly $60 million more in revenue a year.

 Like many hospitals around the country, Providence laid off administrative workers in 2022 to help stave off loses.
-Barrey described this as a "flattening" of the organization.
+Stokoe described this as a "flattening" of the organization.

 "There used to be a corporate office, then a regional layer and then a service area layer," she said.